Cedar Lewisohn: Ndungu, Isca

 Fri 12 May 2017 - Sat 01 Jul 2017

-Part Of Art Week Exeter
+Part of Art Week Exeter

 Lewisohn is a magpie-like collector of imagery, exploring cultural narratives from various historic positions and trawling art history for works that resonate with him, often on a visceral, unmediated level.
 He views history as a collapsible archive to be scrutinised and explored, not necessarily in a strict linear form, unifying disparate fragments through renderings in his own visual language.

 Here, Lewisohn presented new works responding to artefacts from the World Cultures collections of Exeter’s Royal Albert memorial Museum & Art Gallery (RAMM).
-These works include his drawing of a West African Ndungu mask – a Janus-faced, judge or executioner who looks both forwards and backwards at once – which, grafted together with the word Isca (the Roman name for the city of Exeter), forms the title of the exhibition.
+These works included his drawing of a West African Ndungu mask; a Janus-faced, judge or executioner who looks both forwards and backwards at once; which, grafted together with the word Isca (the Roman name for the city of Exeter), forms the title of the exhibition.